Johannes van Damme: Opening statements

-Giving evidence in his own defense, van Damme testified that he first met Obiefuna in the lobby of the Imperial Hotel in July 1991 and again at Lloyds Inn Hotel in September 1991.
-Per van Damme's telling, at this second meeting, van Damme mentioned he was going to Bangkok to meet fabric wholesalers.
+Giving evidence in his own defense, van Damme testified that he first met Obiefuna in the lobby of the Imperial Hotel in July 1991 and again at Lloyds Inn Hotel in August and September of that same year.
+Van Damme told the court that his reasons for visiting Singapore on all three occasions was to source computer hardware for a business centre he wished to set up in Nigeria, and that he specifically made the third trip in order to have a follow up meeting with a local businessman named 'Cyril Rodrigues'.
+Per van Damme's telling, at the September encounter at Lloyds Inn Hotel he mentioned to Obiefuna that he was going to Bangkok to meet fabric wholesalers.
 Obiefuna asked him to pick up a suitcase containing clothing while there, and bring it to Athens where someone would collect it on his behalf.
 Obiefuna then gave van Damme US$4,300 as spending money and a note with the name, address and phone number of a fellow Bangkok based Nigerian named 'Afonse', who was the person he was to retrieve the suitcase from.
 Van Damme attempted to collect the suitcase a few days later at the specified address as planned, however when he met Afonse at Juldis Tower in Ratchathewi he did not have it, and was instructed to collect it from another individual at the Royal Garden Hotel in Watthana instead.

 Van Damme testified that when he opened the suitcase back at his hotel, he discovered it was empty, so he transferred the contents of his travel bag into it as he wanted it for his own use.
 Van Damme recalled that he had planned to contact Obiefuna to clarify the issue.
-He stated that he realized it contained drugs after officers forced it open in the Central Narcotics Bureau office in Changi Airport and showed him the two packets of heroin concealed in the false bottom of the suitcase.
+He stated that he only realized it contained drugs after officers forced it open in the Central Narcotics Bureau office in Changi Airport and showed him the two packets of heroin concealed in the false bottom of the suitcase.
 Describing the moment the narcotics were discovered, van Damme testified "I was shocked because I was not aware anything was hidden in the suitcase ...
 I have never bought, sold or used drugs in my life".
-He added that he later confronted Obiefuna about the circumstances of his arrest while they were both on remand awaiting trial in Queenstown Remand Prison; Obiefuna denied any knowledge of the heroin that was discovered in van Damme's luggage.
+He added that he later confronted Obiefuna about the circumstances of his arrest while they were both on remand awaiting trial in Queenstown Remand Prison, however Obiefuna denied any knowledge of the heroin that was discovered in van Damme's luggage.